NightFox-YT/FoxyOS/README.md

 ❗ Attention: there are came out new versions of FoxyOS, support with new updates for this version will end on 08.04.

-▪ language in code (comments) - Russian
+▪ language in code (Comments) - Russian

 ▪ Real size (Code): 52 bytes (+2 bytes - signature)

-# New features
+# Changelog
 - Output "Welcome..." text.

 # System Requirements